jg210/spring-experiments/README.md

 The localAuthorityId in the URL is the LocalAuthorityId not the LocalAuthorityIdCode in Authorities json.

-These look like they should be hygiene scores but are from 0-20:
+These look like they should be hygiene scores, but are from 0 to 20 not 1 to 5:

 ```
 $ jq '.establishments[].scores.Hygiene' example_json/establishments_23.json | sort | uniq --count | sort -k2 -n